4,200 words, approximately 16 minutes to read

 Kevin is right.

-I know this is getting a little esoteric but stick with me because if you’re operating within the same paradigm as a trad pub, then you’ll doing things that way but without the scale.
+I know this is getting a little esoteric but stick with me because if you’re operating within the same paradigm as a trad pub, then you’ll be doing things that way but without the scale.
 Let’s look at the Traditional publishing Paradigm and corporate goals.

 Your publishing business and the biggest publicly traded company are the same.
 The investor sets the agenda for how the business operates.